orangemn6/docs/content/school/biology/cell-membrane-transport.md

 ---

-## **Concept 7.3**: Passive Transport
+# Concept 7.3: Passive Transport

-- **Diffusion**:
+## Diffusion
 - Movement down the concentration gradient without energy use.
 - At equilibrium: Equal movement in both directions.

-- **Osmosis**:
+## Osmosis
 - Diffusion of water across a membrane.
 - Direction: Low to high solute concentration.

-### Tonicity and Water Balance
+## Tonicity and Water Balance

 - **Isotonic**: No net water movement.
 - **Hypertonic**: Cell loses water.